panv-00/NcTTy/README.md

 Arrow Down: -> Display most recent message.

 In Cursor mode:
-ijkl: -> vim-like cursor movement.
+hjkl: -> vim-like cursor movement.
 0: -> Beginning of input line.
 $: -> End of line.
 a: -> append at location.